MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 * An external image is closed twice when the application only checks if the image is available.
 * RLE1 image rendering when platform requires image pixels address alignment.
 * Manage the system fonts when the font generator is not embedded in the platform.
+* Have to wait the end of current drawing before closing an image.

 Drawing Implementation
 """"""""""""""""""""""